Showing posts with label Samutsongkhram. Show all posts

 The driver asked for 50BHT to take me to my hotel, which seemed good to me, even though the journeys seemed to be getting more expensive the shorter they became.

-My lovely room at the Baan Amphawa Resort & Spa had cost less than £25 but after a quick shower and change it was time to leave it.
+My lovely room at the Baan Amphawa Resort & Spa cost less than £25, but after a quick shower and change it was time to leave it.
 The resort was right on the Mae Klong and when I looked up towards town from the jetty, I could see the stadium’s floodlights.

 It reminded me a bit of Fulham!
 I decided that I would kill two birds with one stone by partaking in a bit of exercise by walking to the venue.

 I took a wrong turn away from the main road and ended up in the back lanes, where plenty of warm smiles were exchanged.
-They were probably amused at a blatantly lost foreigner.
+They were probably amused by a blatantly lost foreigner.
 Dogs howled so I was most relieved to get back on the main drag and into the town centre, soon finding the railway I wanted to see the following morning when the train arrived.

 On the other side, a large open square was hosting a market.
 The sounds and smells were superb and justified my decision to do something different.
-After purchasing some snacks I continued towards the stadium.
+After purchasing some snacks, I continued towards the stadium.

 A couple of lads in shirts were a dead giveaway, so I followed them and came out on the dual carriageway with the Samut Songkhram Stadium just over the footbridge.